mtnQ/comment-toggle-and-mark/README.md

 ## Supported Languages

 The comment style used is dependent on the current grammar of the editor (supplied in the ```language-``` packages).
-Supported languages include C, C++, Java, JavaScript, Python, among others.
+Supported languages include C, C++, Java, JavaScript, and Python, among others.